 King Ludwig II last and unfinished castle Schloss Herrenchiemsee

 A bit of panorama: Left Hochgern, right Kampenwand.
 Both still coverd with some snow.

 Ah well, how does the F1 paddle?
 Good question.
 I’m not an experienced paddler by any means, so take the following just as a newbies blabla.

 Entering was a bit tricky.
 As long as you sit an top, the F1 feels VERY tippy, but once your bum makes contact with the seat it’s nothing but fine.
 There are no real waves on Chiemsee except those made by the big tourist boats which can be well over half a meter and very short and choppy.
 But I never felt uncomfortable even when I got deliberately near to them.
 The F1 seems to me reasonable fast, but not having paddled my Wave Sport Hydra for a couple of months I’ll have to do some side by side testing.
 I needed some time to adjust to a boat with no rudder but then it felt just natural.
 All in all I think we’ll be friends.

-In case anyone wants to get in touch with me: Just leave a comment.
+In case anyone needs local help or just wants to get in touch with me: Just leave a comment.
 I can see the nonpublic email address and will respond to you.